 The system~\eqref{BilliardeqsolevolHnormVI}, \eqref{billiardeqsolconsHnormvacVI} admits several sets of fixed points: \begin{itemize} \item[$\boxed{\mathrm{RT}}$] The Robinson-Trautman Bianchi type $\mathrm{VI}_{-1/9}$ fixed point:\footnote{The Robinson-Trautman solution, belonging to Petrov type III, is also associated with the name Collinson-French, see~\cite{hew91,heretal07}; for a discussion about its properties see~\cite[Ch.
 28, p.
 200]{steetal03}.}

-This fixed point resides in the ${\cal HO}$ subset.
-The deceleration parameter takes the value $q = 2/3$, according to~\eqref{deceleration}.
+where the deceleration parameter $q$ takes the value $q = 2/3$, according to~\eqref{deceleration}.
 Linear analysis shows that this fixed point is a local source (with respect to the present past time direction $\tau$). \item[$\boxed{\mathrm{PW}^\pm}$] The arc of type $\mathrm{VI}_{-1/9}$ plane wave fixed points is parametrized by a constant value of $\Sigma_1 \in (-1,0]$ and is given by